 Dancing benefits the elderly in many ways both physically and mentally.
-In this new study, elderly people who dance improve their motor skills and more.
-This activity is something that can be a part of any elderly person’s day when modified to meet the specific person or population.
+In this study, elderly people who dance improve their motor skills and more.
+This activity is something that can be a part of any elderly person's day when modified to meet the specific person or population.

 Aging is a part of life, but that does not mean people must experience physical and cognitive decline as a result.
-There are many ways to fight such decline, and one of the most delightful is dancing!
+There are many ways to fight such a decline, and one of the most delightful is dancing!
 This type of activity is becoming popular because of the many body areas it impacts positively.
 In a six-month study following a group of elderly people who took part in a one-hour-a-week dance class, the following positive changes were noted as to how dancing benefits the elderly:

 Dancing helped the elderly people in the study improve their motor skills and balance too.
 There were no deleterious cardio-respiratory effects.